LovelK7/PyFloraPots/README.md

 ## PyFloraPots

-PyFloraPots helps your potted plants to grow and be well nourished thanks to the use of IoT.
+Never know when to water your plant?

+Thanks to the use of IoT and PyFloraPots app, you can now monitor the soil parameters in all of your pots and make sure your plants grow in optimal conditions.

 # Usage
-***PyFloraPots consists of the main program, which contains the GUI code (PyFloraPots.py) that is linked to reading, saving, generation and other modules.***
+***PyFloraPots consists of the main program, which contains the GUI code (PyFloraPots.py) that is linked to modules handling database reading, saving and updating, data acquisition, generation and other.***

 The GUI consists of two windows - first the Login, where the username and password are authenticated, and the second, where it is possible to use all program functionalities.